MTG/freesound/_docs/api/source/analysis_docs.rst

 log_attack_time
 -------------------------

-**Description:** Log (base 10) of the attack time of the audio signal's envelope, where the attack time is defined as the time duration from when the sound becomes perceptually audible to when it reaches its maximum intensity.
+**Description:** Log (base 10) of the attack time (in seconds) of the audio signal's envelope, where the attack time is defined as the time duration from when the sound becomes perceptually audible to when it reaches its maximum intensity.

 **Type:** numeric